 Through such correlations, it is possible to link time and space to each other, to the stars, and to the various things that align with the five elements.
 This in turn creates a vast number of petty strategies for running each day of one's life in accord with a culturally defined structure of the the cosmos.

 For the social scientist there are two absolutely critical conclusions to be drawn.

-- Critical Psychological Implications: Having procedures for running one's life in accord with the cosmos creates the [false] impression of being able to control one's fate, contributing to peace of mind for some people, but to a heightened anxiety for others.
+- Critical Psychological Implication 1: Having procedures for running one's life in accord with a respected cultural representation of the cosmos creates the [false] impression of being able to control one's fate, contributing to peace of mind for some people, but to a heightened anxiety for others.
 Most social scientists believe the peace of mind result is more important.

-- Critical Social Implications: Paying attention to what one's neighbors believe are lucky and unlucky times and places constitutes a continuing public (and personal) declaration of cultural conformity and of subordination of individual desire to group understandings.
+- Critical Social Implication: Paying attention to what one's neighbors believe are lucky and unlucky times and places constitutes a continuing public (and personal) declaration of cultural conformity, the subordination of individual desire to group understandings.
 Social integration thrives on conformity and languishes in its absence.
 The symbolic demonstration and reinforcement of broad conformity (loyalty) helps sustain the levels of cooperation necessary for ordered social life.
 (This is the same argument that one can make about observing a taboo.)